Sharpe's Assassin: Plot summary

 Sharpe questions Madame Delaunay, who confesses that La Fraternité was formed by her husband from loyalist soldiers to avenge Napoleon if he were killed in battle.
-The freed Fox dismisses it as "medieval claptrap" that likely died with the general, though Sharpe believes otherwise.
+Fox dismisses it as "medieval claptrap" that likely died with the general, though Sharpe believes otherwise.
 Sharpe and his men withdraw under fire back to the Maubeuges mansion.
-Sharpe returns with Harper to the vineyard the next morning and discovers an entire infantry battalion stationed there, commanded by Colonel Lanier, nicknamed "Le Monstre" ("the Monster") by his men.
+Sharpe returns with Harper to the vineyard the next morning and discovers an entire infantry battalion stationed there, commanded by Colonel Lanier.

-Several days later, the allied armies march into Paris, freeing Fox to return to his official duty of cataloguing and returning to its original owners art in the Louvre stolen by the French.
-Wellington is unconvinced of Sharpe's claim that Lanier is hiding troops in the Delaunay vineyard after a search finds nothing, but after failed attempts on Sharpe and Wellington's lives by Lanier's men, he orders an attack on the Delaunay vineyard.
-Despite everything, Sharpe grudgingly confesses to himself a liking and respect for the French colonel after coming face-to-face with him during one of the foiled assassination attempts.
+Several days later, the allied armies march into Paris, enabling Fox to return to his official duty of cataloguing and returning to its original owners art in the Louvre stolen by the French.
+Wellington is unconvinced of Sharpe's claim that Lanier is hiding troops in the Delaunay vineyard after a search finds nothing, but after failed attempts on Sharpe and Wellington's lives by Lanier's men, he orders an attack on the vineyard.

 Sharpe leads the light company through a smuggling tunnel from a nearby tavern into the Delauany house but is wounded in the shoulder.
 Three Prussian companies assist the South Essex in a frontal attack on the house and warehouse through the vineyard, but Morris holds the South Essex back.
-After a fight inside the Delaunay house which leaves it ablaze, Sharpe eventually re-joins his men and turns the tide of battle.
-Lanier challenges Sharpe to single combat, with the stipulation that the loser's troops withdraw.
+Sharpe eventually re-joins his men and turns the tide of battle.
+Lanier challenges Sharpe to single combat, with the loser's troops withdrawing.
 Sharpe agrees, but then orders Morris to take his place, as he is wounded.
 When Morris refuses, Sharpe has him arrested for cowardice in the face of the enemy, then accepts Lanier's challenge.
-In the ensuing duel, Lanier uses his superior fencing skills to further wound Sharpe, but rather than kill him, instead gives Sharpe the opportunity to yield.
+Lanier uses his superior fencing skills to further wound Sharpe, but rather than kill him, instead gives Sharpe the opportunity to yield.
 Sharpe instead resorts to "gutter fighting", breaking Lanier's sword arm and forcing him to yield.
 Lanier confirms that he is the last member of La Fraternité, and is allowed to peacefully depart from Paris with his men.

-Later, Morris resigns his commission in disgrace rather than face a court martial, and Wellington confirms Sharpe's promotion to lieutenant-colonel, but expresses his surprise at Sharpe's decision to retire and hand command of the battalion to Peter D'Alembord, though Sharpe agrees to return to service in the future should Britain need him.
-Wellington then asks Sharpe if he had meant to kill or merely wound the Prince of Orange at the Battle of Waterloo.
-Sharpe admits that he tried to kill the Prince, to which Wellington approvingly responds that it was "a damn fine miss."
+Later, Morris resigns his commission rather than face a court martial.
+Wellington confirms Sharpe's promotion to lieutenant-colonel, but Sharpe decides to retire and hand command of the battalion to Peter D'Alembord, though Sharpe agrees to return to service in the future should Britain need him.